docopt/docopt/README.rst

 We think **docopt** is so good, we want to share it beyond the Python community!

-The follosing ports are available:
+The following ports are available:

 - `Ruby port <http://github.com/docopt/docopt.rb>`_
 - `CoffeeScript port <http://github.com/docopt/docopt.coffee>`_